Placenta: Microbiome

 The placenta is traditionally thought to be sterile, but recent research suggests that a resident, non-pathogenic, and diverse population of microorganisms may be present in healthy tissue.
 However, whether these microbes exist or are clinically important is highly controversial and is the subject of active research.

-Functions
+Physiology of placenta

 Nutrition and gas exchange

 The placenta intermediates the transfer of nutrients between mother and fetus.
 The perfusion of the intervillous spaces of the placenta with maternal blood allows the transfer of nutrients and oxygen from the mother to the fetus and the transfer of waste products and carbon dioxide back from the fetus to the maternal blood.
 Nutrient transfer to the fetus can occur via both active and passive transport.
 Placental nutrient metabolism was found to play a key role in limiting the transfer of some nutrients.
 Adverse pregnancy situations, such as those involving maternal diabetes or obesity, can increase or decrease levels of nutrient transporters in the placenta potentially resulting in overgrowth or restricted growth of the fetus.